dicelab-rhul/star-ray/README.md

 ### Why Ray?

 _Ray is a unified framework for scaling AI and Python applications.
-Ray consists of a core distributed runtime and a set of AI libraries for simplifying ML compute_
+Ray consists of a core distributed runtime and a set of AI libraries for simplifying [Machine Learning] compute._

 Developing robust distributed systems is **hard**, rather than reinvent the wheel we decided to make use of Ray - a powerful distributed systems package that is widely used in the AI/ML community.
 It has a convenient API which is abstract enough to fit well with existing GOLEM concepts.